kent28808/Schedule-planner/README.md

 ## Acknowledgments

-* Hats off to instructional staff and Javascript.
+* Hats off to instructional staff, and all technology libraries used.